hristog/hristog.github.io/src/entries/converting_unicode_to_ascii_in_python.md

 UnicodeEncodeError: 'ascii' codec can't encode character u'\xef' in position 2: ordinal not in range(128)
 ```

-I'd bet those of you who have used Python for a bit larger than trivial project have invariably encountered
+I'd bet those of you who have used Python for a bit larger than trivial project have invariably [encountered][unicode_error_search]
 some variety of it.

 Let's see how we could approach this issue in different ways.
 For this purse, I'll first go